ArghaMukherjee/WebScraping-Python-Selenium-/README.txt

 2)Issue with PATH:
 Solution : Download the geckodriver from the above mentioned link and then copy it to the location mentioned above

-requirements.txt has all the set of installed libraries
+The "requirements.txt" file  has all the set of installed libraries